 “You know these people?”
 Leihlani asked Kieran, bending and examining Captain Song with open curiosity.
 Maebhe took the opportunity to jump down.

 “Yes, we work together,” Kieran said.

 Leihlani nodded.
 “Kieran is correct.
 We need to see your King Whelan immediately.”

 Captain Song nodded weakly, trying not to lean away from Leihlani’s scrutiny.
 He beckoned one of the officers over.
 “Run ahead and tell His Majesty to expect us.”

-Orean had an unusual design – it was, in essence, a city around another city, except Maebhe had always thought that the outer city looked the way someone who’d never actually seen a city might design one.
+Orean had an unusual design: it was, in essence, a city built around another city, though Maebhe had always thought that the outer city looked the way someone who’d never actually seen a city might design one.
 Everything was planned and compartmentalized the way cities rarely were.
 And because of the hilly landscape, the streets were confusingly convoluted.
 To get to the palace, they’d have to walk up hills and down hills, around bends and through neighborhoods.
 It was a shame Leihlani couldn’t fit in a carriage.

 They were paraded through the streets instead, orinians everywhere stopping what they were doing to point and stare at the oanai.
 When they passed a group of children playing in the street, the children peering up at Leihlani wide-eyed and open-mouthed, Leihlani stopped to peer back.

 “They’re so small,” she said to Maebhe, voice soft.